 Azuchi Castle, the first picturesque light-up event in Japan

-Samurai Oda Nobunaga had a great zeal to realize a peaceful nation through his clever strategies, rationalism, and immense military power to end the Warring States Period.
+The most powerful warlord, Oda Nobunaga (1534-1582, 織田信長), had a great zeal to realize a peaceful nation through his clever strategies, rationalism, and immense military power to end the Warring States Period.
 After seeing people’s joyful faces at the light-up event, he likely felt a deep sense of emotion and elation, realizing his lifelong ambitions of ending in the era of turmoil.
-Let’s explore Nobunaga’s life and learn about his unwavering dedication to fighting for his beliefs

 The Illumination Light of Peace: Ending the Warring States

-On July 15th, 1581 of the lunar calendar (August 23rd of the new calendar), the town of Azuchi Castle was enveloped in darkness.
-However, the enormous numbers of lanterns hung under the eaves of Azuchi Castle and the fire torches put up by many vassals of Oda Nobunaga (1534-1582, 織田信長) along the main street and on boats floating on Lake Biwa were lit all at once.
-As a result, Azuchi Castle town and the castle itself were illuminated, and lantern light reflected on the surface of Lake Biwa.
+On July 15, 1581, according to the lunar calendar, darkness enveloped the area around Azuchi Castle.
+At that moment, a multitude of lanterns hung under the eaves of the castle, and torches held by Nobunaga's vassals in the streets and on boats floating on Lake Biwa were lit simultaneously.
+The town of Azuchi Castle was illuminated, casting its reflection on the surface of Lake Biwa.
 It was fantastically beautiful and indescribable.
 Many people enjoyed the wonderful night of the special Bon festival.
 Normally, a bonfire is lit in front of the house to welcome and see off their ancestor’s spirits from and to the other world or heaven.
 Nobunaga was 48 years old.
 People felt confident that Nobunaga had brought about a peaceful and stable unified society after decades-long battles.

-Nobunaga gained national recognition at the age of 27 after defeating the powerful territorial military lord of Suruga (Shizuoka prefecture), Imagawa Yoshimoto (1519~1560, 今川義元).
-He led a strategic attack with only 300 warriors at Okehazama during heavy rainfall in 1560 on Yoshimoto’s army headquarters straightforwardly.
+Nobunaga gained national recognition at the age of 27 after defeating the powerful territorial military lord of Suruga (Shizuoka prefecture), Imagawa Yoshimoto (1519~1560, 今川義元) at the Battle of Okehazama.
+He led a strategic attack with only 300 warriors during heavy rainfall in 1560 on Yoshimoto’s army headquarters straightforwardly.
 Before the attack, he dispersed Yoshimoto’s army by luring them deep into his territory and reducing Yoshimoto’s soldiers surrounding him.
 Once Nobunaga obtained the crucial information about Yoshimoto's whereabouts, he and his main unit charged forward, successfully taking the head of Yoshimoto.
 This victory was unexpected and caught everyone by surprise.

 Nobunaga's next target was the Saito clan, who lived in Inabayama castle in Mino province (Gifu city), located north of Nobunaga's territory.
 At the age of 33, he built Komakiyama Castle, as a base for attacking the Saito clan.
 In 1567, the following year, Nobunaga defeated the Saito clan, entered the Inabayama castle, and renamed it Gifu Castle.
-Around this time, he began using the stamp “Tenka-fubu” or "Unification of the nation by military power" in his letters to express his ambition of achieving peace and tranquility in and around Kyoto by using military power by restoring the Shogunate, despite the presence of more powerful military lords.
+Around this time, he began using the stamp “Tenka-fubu” in his letters to advocate for the pacification and unification of Japan centered around Kyoto by supporting Ashikaga shoguns, despite the presence of more powerful military lords.

 The next step was to enter the capital of Kyoto.
 At that time, the Muromachi Shogunate's supreme position was vacant due to the assassination of the 13th Shogun, Ashikaga Yoshiteru, by the Miyoshi clan.
 Nobunaga allied with several warlords to besiege the Miyoshi clan, backing up Yoshiteru’s brother Ashikaga Yoshiaki (1537~1597, 足利義昭), and marched towards Kyoto to restore the Muromachi Shogunate.
 Nobunaga used his military leadership to defeat his enemies one by one, including the Asai, Asakura, and Takeda clans, as well as monk warriors, by his slogan, “Tenka Fubu”.
 His life was a series of battles.